guilhermelaranja/simple_bash_queue/README.md

 # Quickstart

+- Setup
-- Setup the queue by running the script in your current context
+Setup the queue by running the script in your current context.
 This will add the `qadd`, `qlist` and `qremove` commands to your context.
 ```
 guilherme.laranja@swordfishII:~/simple_bash_queue$ . ./queue.sh
 ```

 - Adding a message to a queue
-Here the first param is the name of the queue and second parameter is the message itself.
+...Here the first param is the name of the queue and second parameter is the message itself.
-So you can already see this queue is not intended to be used for anything too complex, remember the message is a filename.
+...So you can already see this queue is not intended to be used for anything too complex, remember the message is a filename.
 ```
 guilherme.laranja@swordfishII:~/simple_bash_queue$ qadd "my_first_queue" "this is the message"
 Added "this is the message" to "my_first_queue"
 ```

 - Listing messages
 Here the first param is the name of the queue.
 This is what you will use to get the queue messages.
 It lists the oldest message first.
 ```